01 Sep 2023

 Every 16 minutes someone in the UK is diagnosed with blood cancer, the fifth most common type of cancer in the UK.

-Around a quarter of a million people are currently living with blood cancer and around 40,000 people are diagnosed each year in the UK.
+Around a quarter of a million people are currently living with blood cancer and over 40,000 people are diagnosed each year in the UK.
 Despite treatment progress, blood cancer is still the UK’s third biggest cancer killer.

 How can you spot blood cancer?